-- Assess level of anxiety.
-Assess client’s level of anxiety and behaviors that indicate the anxiety is increasing; recognizing these behaviors, nurse may be able to intervene before violence occurs.
+- Assess the level of anxiety.
+Assess the client’s level of anxiety and behaviors that indicate the anxiety is increasing; recognizing these behaviors, the nurse may be able to intervene before violence occurs.

-- Promote patient’s safety.
-Remove all potentially dangerous objects from client’s environment; in a disoriented, confused state, clients may use objects to harm self or others.
+- Promote patient safety.
+Remove all potentially dangerous objects from the client’s environment; in a disoriented, confused state, clients may use objects to harm self or others.

-- Ask assistance from others when needed.
-Have sufficient staff available to execute a physical confrontation, if necessary; assistance may be required from others to provide for physical safety of client or primary nurse or both.
+- Ask for assistance from others when needed.
+Have sufficient staff available to execute a physical confrontation, if necessary; assistance may be required from others to provide for the physical safety of the client or primary nurse, or both.

-- Stay calm and reassure patient.
-Maintain a calm manner with the client; attempt to prevent frightening client unnecessarily; Provide continual reassurance and support.
+- Stay calm and reassure the patient.
+Maintain a calm manner with the client; attempt to prevent frightening the client unnecessarily; Provide continual reassurance and support.

-- Interrupt periods of unreality and reorient; client safety is jeopardized during periods of disorientation; correcting misinterpretations of reality enhances client’s feelings of self-worth and personal dignity.
+- Interrupt periods of unreality and reorient.
+Client safety is jeopardized during periods of disorientation; correcting misinterpretations of reality enhances the client’s feelings of self-worth and personal dignity.

 - Medicate or restrain patient as prescribed.
 Use tranquilizing medications and soft restraints, as prescribed by physician, for protection of client and other during periods of elevated anxiety.